-The process for dealing with nonconforming goods, pieces of equipment and packaging materials in the company must be regulated and implemented in line with the defined stipulations.
-In particular, rules must be in place for dealing with fallen unpackaged products or products which do not meet specifications due to production defects.
+The process for dealing with nonconforming goods, pieces of equipment and packaging materials in the company must be regulated in written form and implemented in line with the defined stipulations.
+In particular, rules must be for dealing with fallen unpackaged products or products which do not meet specifications due to production defects must be documented.
 A responsible employee must decide on the subsequent use of the product (release, post-processing/secondary treatment, blocking, rejection/disposal).